iotaledger/documentation/channels/0.1/introduction/get-started.md

     pub mod announce;
     ```

-9. In the `src/main.rs` file, import the dependencies that you need to publish the channel
+9. In the `src/main.rs` file, import the dependencies that you need to run the function

     ```rust
     use iota_streams::{